AugustinasK/product-preview-360/README.md

 ## Other
 * Images of a producs must have the same dimensions
-* In the future versions it would be nice to have as many pictures of a product as you want aka 360 product preview
+* In the future versions it would be nice to think of a solution for points which are behind the image (e.g. back bumper shouldn't be visible when the car is front-facing)